mbsa-tud/tsad_platform/README.md

 ### Threshold selection

 The selection of thresholds controls which thresholds are calculated by the platform.
-Only the selected ones are used during the auto-evaluation on the `Auto Run` panel.
+Only the selected ones are used during the auto-evaluation on the `Auto Run` panel (Mode 2).

 To select thresholds, proceed as follows: